jnj16180340/elixir-notes/README.md

         - `f |> g(y) |> h(y,z)` == `h(g(f(),y),y,z)`
 - Dealing with binary streams and regex-like stuff is really easy
         - EXAMPLES
+- Soft realtime
+    - Explain what this means
 - More...

 ### Differences and caveats
-- Types can be a little bit weird
+- Types+syntax can be a little bit weird
     - **But at least they're not schizophrenic!**
+    - Pick a style and stick to it
 - Pattern matching: blah blah
     - Compare to???
 - No `for` loops